MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 <!-- ====================================================================== -->
-## Using the Publish API
+## Using the API endpoints

-Once you have an access token, you can use the Microsoft Edge Add-ons Publish API.
+Once you have an access token, you can use the Microsoft Edge Add-ons API.
 This API exposes endpoints for getting a list of products, updating products, and publishing products.

 > [!NOTE]
 > Currently, there is no API for creating a new product or updating a product's metadata, such as a description.
 You must complete these tasks manually in Microsoft Partner Center.